chris-short/devopsish.com/WRITING.md

 ### Choosing content for the newsletter

 I asked Corey Quinn once about including a potentially controversial piece of content from the world of tech.
 Corey asked me, "What's does that have to do with DevOps?"
 It had nothing to do with any of the topics covered in the newsletter.
-Here are the top five topics the newsletter covers as found on the [tags page of the site](https://devopsish.com/tags/):
+Here are the top five topics the newsletter covers

 - DevOps
 - Open Source Software